immersive-web/webxr/input-explainer.md

   - The `Gamepad`'s `index` attribute must be `-1`.
   - The `Gamepad`'s `connected` attribute must be `true` unless the related `XRInputSource` is removed from the `inputSources` array or the related `XRSession` is ended.

-The exact button and axes layout is given by the `XRInputSource`'s `gamepadLayout` attribute, which contains an array of strings that identify the button and axes layout or subsets of it, ordered from most specific to least specific.
+The exact button and axes layout is given by the `XRInputSource`'s `profiles` attribute, which contains an array of strings that identify the button and axes layout or subsets of it, ordered from most specific to least specific.

 ```js
 function onXRFrame(timestamp, frame) {